TheFackelmayerLab/RepEnrich2n/README.md

 The RepEnrich2n analysis requires a number of additional files that depend on the reference genome of your choice, and on your raw data. <br>

 **First**, the analysis requires a repeat annotation file for the genome, such as the RepeatMasker file described in point 2 above.
 This original file contains a large number of “simple” and “low complexity” repeats, which will not be analyzed with RepEnrich2n anyway, and should be removed.
 For the T2T-CHM13v2.0 genome, we provide a cleaned-up version ```chm13v2.0_RepeatMasker_4.1.2p1.2022Apr14_dropped_simple.out``` for [download here]( https://1drv.ms/u/c/a671e173671c80ce/EST-PelBaW9AlCLxG0pYjpcB9CgI4m12Qpl02Cqrh5R2Mw?e=sMekIM), which can be used directly.<br>
-*If you want to use this file, the following paragraphs can be skipped; continue with “Second, …”.*<br><br>
+*If you want to use this file, the following paragraphs can be skipped; continue with “Second, …”.*<br>

 For a different genome, search the internet for the RepeatMasker annotation file (in “native out” format) for that genome.
 Creating it yourself is possible, too, but the procedure is outside the scope of this tutorial.
 After downloading, clean the RepeatMasker annotation file with the Python program drop_simple.py, which we provide in the supplementary code folder (see the in-program documentation on how to use it). <br>

-*Using different annotation files:* Here, we use the typical annotation file for the T2T genome, which is the native output of a RepeatMasker analysis.
+*Using different annotation files:* For our routine analysis, we use the typical annotation file for the T2T genome, which is the native output of a RepeatMasker analysis.
 But that is not the only annotation file that can be used, and other repeat annotations are available for the more prominent genomes, too.
+In the supplementary files, we also provide ready-to-use versions of annotation files for the T2T genome for a more comprehensive centromere/satellite repeat annotation, adapted from the one published by the UCSC Genomics Institute [here](https://genome.ucsc.edu/cgi-bin/hgTables?db=hub_3671779_hs1&hgta_group=map&hgta_track=hub_3671779_censat&hgta_table=hub_3671779_censat&hgta_doSchema=describe+table+schema), and their “composite repeats” annotation published [here](https://t2t.gi.ucsc.edu/chm13/dev/t2t-chm13-v1.0/compositeRepeats.html).
+Others may also follow later - stay tuned!<br>

-Unfortunately, these annotation files were prepared by different consortia using different programs, and thus do not have a unified format.
+If you want to use other annotations or a different genome, it is also possible.
+Unfortunately, these alternative annotation files were prepared by different consortia using different programs, and thus do not have a unified format.
 Although all information will be in the file, the bits and pieces are most likely stored in different columns, which simply must be re-ordered, and/or in a different format, which must be converted.
 So, the first step to utilize these alternative annotation files is to open the file and check in what columns and format the required information is stored.
 Much of the information in the alternative annotation file is not needed for RepEnrich2n analysis, and can be replaced by zeros.
 A format that works looks like this:
 <br>
 **0 | 0 | 0 | 0 | chr1 | 116796047 | 121405145 | 0 | 0 | name | class/family**
 <br>